Blue Mountain School District: Demographics

+Blue Mountain School District encompasses approximately 125 sqmi.
 According to 2000 federal census data, Blue Mountain School District served a resident population of 19,436.
 By 2010, the district's population was 20,463 people, making it a District of the Third Class.
 The educational attainment levels for the Blue Mountain School District population (25 years old and over) were 88.6% high school graduates and 22.5% college graduates.